AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

 If the 3rd party packages are in **Adobe's public Maven artifact repository**, no further configuration is needed for Adobe Cloud Manager to resolve the artifacts.

-If the 3rd party packages are in a **public 3rd party Maven artifact repository**, this repository must be registered in the project's `pom.xml` and embedded following the method [outlined above](#embedding-packages).
-If the 3rd party application/connector requires both Code and Content packages, each must be embedded into the correct locations in your Container (`all`) package.
+If the 3rd party packages are in a **public 3rd party Maven artifact repository**, this repository must be registered in the project's `pom.xml` and embedded following the method [outlined above](#embeddeds).
+If the 3rd party application/connector requires both code and content packages, each must be embedded into the correct locations in your container (`all`) package.

-Adding Maven dependencies follow standard Maven practices, and embedding of 3rd party artifacts (Code and Content packages) are [outlined above](#embedding-packages).
+Adding Maven dependencies follow standard Maven practices, and embedding of 3rd party artifacts (code and content packages) are [outlined above](#embedding-3rd-party-packages).

 >[!TIP]
+>
 >See the [POM XML Snippets](#xml-3rd-party-maven-repositories) section below for a complete snippet.

 ## Package Dependencies between the `ui.apps` from `ui.content` Packages {#package-dependencies}